Our approach to marketing your home.

 4. Targeted newspaper advertising

-The advertising budget that we spend on our clients’ behalf is generally used to support open house activity, where such is part of the marketing plan.
+The advertising budget that is spend on the clients’ behalf is generally used to support open house activity, where such is part of the marketing plan.
 Most buyer activity now centers on the Internet, however.
 For this reason, a web-based marketing approach needs to be at the center of the marketing program.
 This produces results that are far superior to newspaper advertising, which is seen only by a small proportion of the buying public.
 In addition to the Anchorage Daily News, we have used the budget where appropriate in other media such as the Alaska Journal of Commerce and Alaska Magazine.

 5. Open House